elastic/kibana/packages/kbn-esql-ast-core/README.md

 Validation takes an AST as input and generates a list of messages to show to the user.
 The validation function leverages the definition files to check if the current AST is respecting the defined behaviour.
 Most of the logic rely purely on the definitions, but in some specific cases some ad-hoc conditions are defined within the code for specific commands/options.
+The validation test suite generates a set of fixtures at the end of its execution, which are then re-used for other test suites (i.e. `@kbn/esql-validation` and some FTR integration tests) as `esql_validation_meta_tests.json`.

 #### Autocomplete